Joao4569/ocean-basket-restaurant/README.md

 Ocean Basket Restaurant is the name of my project, it is a project showcasing the use of a fullstack toolkit that I used for creating a minimal viable product in its first iteration according to the projects users goal.
 The idea was to create a basic website with only the functionality to allow users to create and manage their online bookings at the restaurant with a set of user authentication designed to allow customers, floor staff and management to access various levels of information concerning the online booking application.

-The project is aimed at being usefull to the user by allowing customers to have full CRUD functionality concerning their bookings while interacting with their information stored in the database and allowing restaurant employees at different levels to view relevant usefull information without accessing the admin site.
+The project is aimed at being useful to the user by allowing customers to have full CRUD functionality concerning their bookings while interacting with their information stored in the database and allowing restaurant employees at different levels to view relevant useful information without accessing the admin site.

 ## Table of Contents